Meet the Team

 15 years later that passion has created an organisation that has left an indelible mark on the Jewish community and the name Michelle Barnett synonymous with giving.
 The opportunities and acts of giving that GIFT has created now rank in their hundreds of thousands.
 Hundreds of families in need across the community have benefited from the thousands of hours that GIFT’s army of volunteers have given, supporting them in numerous important ways.

 In her personal life, Michelle’s long-suffering husband Danny has supported her in dedicating much of her married life to GIFT whilst also successfully raised their 3 talented children, all who are deeply imbued with a sense of giving, making Michelle the embodiment of the phrase - To Live is to Give

 Rabbi Sandor Milun

 Born and raised in South Africa, he graduated with a degree in accounting and economics.
-After acquiring a black belt in judo, he represented South Africa at the Maccabi games in Israel in 1997.
-Rabbi Milun joined the Jewish Experience of Madison (JEM) in 2007 as program director and after 3 and a half years living on campus with 5000 Jewish students became JLE’s Campus Director.
+After acquiring a black belt in judo, Sandor went on to represent South Africa at the Maccabi games in Israel in 1997.
+After living for 6 years in Israel, he then joined the Jewish Experience of Madison (JEM) in 2007 as program director and after 3 and a half years living on campus with 5000 Jewish students moved to London and took a role in JLE’s campus department.
+In 2014 Sandor became JLE’s Campus Director.